- October exports in Korea decrease 3.6% to $45.0 billion 2020-11-04

 Wireless communication devices also lost 11.6 percent to $1.4 billion.
 Shipments of parts are expected to improve due to the launch of new smartphones, but the intensifying competition in finished products and a weak demand in phones led to the reduction in exports.

 By region, exports to China totaled $11.5 billion, down 5.7 percent.
-Sales of semiconductors, general machinery, petroleum products, and displays decreased.
+Sales of semiconductors increased, but those of general machinery, petroleum products, and displays decreased.

-Those to ASEAN fell 5.8 percent to $7.6 billion due to declines in semiconductors, computers, general machinery, and wireless communication devices.
+Those to ASEAN fell 5.8 percent to $7.6 billion due to declines in general machinery and wireless communication devices.

 Shipments to India dipped 6.1 percent to $1.1 billion as the demand for wireless communication devices, general machinery, auto parts, and petroleum products went down.